Day 1 :18th October 2021

 ModeratorDr.
 Chiara VarazzaniLead Behavioural ScientistOECD Observatory of Public Sector Innovation

 Panel Discussion: Building inclusive societies: The importance of co-creation

 This panel will identify existing practices, new ways and levels of co-creating (informing, co-design, co-construction, co-experience) with stakeholders in the public sector.
 The session will explore successes, lessons learned, best practices and opportunities for co-creation.
-The panel will also ask the questions: under what circumstances do traditional methods (ex. coordinated centrally by the state) vs new approaches (ex. decentralized coordinated through public-private partnership) work?
-What does it take to transform the hierarchical approaches prevalent in the public sector in order to find optimal solutions and results and include stakeholders in policy development?
-The panel/workshop will explore potential opportunities and concrete examples to reflect on what is important when leveraging co-creation to deal with complex societal challenges.
+The panel will also ask the questions: • Under what circumstances do traditional methods (ex. coordinated centrally by the state) vs new approaches (ex. decentralized coordinated through public-private partnership) work best? • What does it take to transform the hierarchical approaches prevalent in the public sector in order to find optimal solutions and results and include stakeholders in policy development?
+The panel/workshop will explore potential opportunities and showcase examples to reflect on what is important when leveraging co-creation to deal with complex societal challenges.

 Panel Discussion: Accounting for Innovation in CAF

 One of the eight principles of excellence of the Common Assessment framework is Continuous improvement and innovation.
 Self-assessment of a public organisation supports the diagnosis of needed actions for innovation based in a co-creation model.
 This session will explore how public sector organizations are using the Common Assessment Framework to innovate, co-create among their employees, and build trust with the citizens through the services delivered.
 We will be presenting different experiences coming from all levels of government, to show how CAF will leverage the public sector efforts to promote innovation.